krainboltgreene/krainboltgreene.github.io/content/RESUME.md

 These are the companies I have worked for that bear mentioning:

   - GOAT, as a **Senior Backend Engineer** for *one year*.
-I helped them become significantly more performant for their high-end periods, cleaned up older parts of their code, whipped into shape their developer onboarding experience, and also worked significantly on a "power tool" for a certain set of their users that had to deal with high volume.
-I faciliated in the education of my peers in areas they lacked and helped document any processes that were stuck in people's heads.
+I worked on making GOAT, all of it's services, significantly more performant for their high-yield commerce periods, worked on bringing their infrastructure and applications up to date with all the latest libraries, toolings, and framework, whipped into shape their developer on-boarding experience,  worked on a “power tool” for their power-sellers that dealt with a high volume of data.
+I facilitated in the education of my peers in areas they lacked and while also writing documentation for any processes that were stuck in their heads.
 I first modified and then eventually refactored the shipping logic, saving/making large amounts of money for the company.
   - Laurel & Wolf, as a **Senior Software Engineer** for *two years*.
 I wrote a significant amount of code that is currently running on that platform, including: An advanced matching system, many heavily used API endpoints, an activity monitoring log, ETL tooling, and an advanced coupon/credit/giftcard promotion system.
 Most of my early work there was in Ruby, but later parts were frontend development in Javascript.
-  - Dollar Shave Club, as a **Contract Developer**.
+  - Dollar Shave Club, as a **Contract Developer** for *three months*.
 I worked to help them transition from their Magento platform to a Rails platform.
 I largely did conversion tasks and teaching materials.
+  - Webrand, as a **Contract Developer** for *one year*.
+I built out the entire ecommerce application as well as a tool for designing t-shirts in the browser.
   - Nation Builder, as a **Software Engineer**.
-My largest contribution was a new permission system that managed who could read, write, and in certain cases "execute" (like send an email) on documents, data, and mangement tooling.
+My largest contribution was a new permission system that managed who could read, write, and in certain cases "execute" (like send an email) on documents, data, and management tooling.
+I also built out a prototype system for syncing designer themes into our content management system.
   - Makindo, as a **Contact Developer**.
-I worked primarily on making sure the old platform still worked and giving an in-depth analysis of the previous developer's work.
-A lot of refactoring and testing.
+I built out an entire platform and infrastructure for crawling Twitter, Linkedin, Facebook, and more for information used in telemarketing operations by large car marketing corporations.
+We built out a data analysis platform and machine learning tool (very primitive) as well as a tool for observing the system.
   - iSeatz, as a **Software Engineer**.
 I was on the foundation team for the new contract they had with American Express to build their new travel website.
 Specifically I worked on the initial application and then further on the Dynamic Packaging team.
 I also worked heavily with the outsourced component team.

+I also worked at:

+  - Zinc Made as a **Senior Software Engineer**.
+  - Kissmetrics as a **Software Engineer**.
+  - Connect For A Cause as a **Software Engineer**.
+  - Susco as a **Software Engineer**.
+  - Kinio as a **Contract Developer**.
+  - DECK Monitoring as a **Junior Developer**.

 ## What I have been a part of